AxmetES/devman_bot/README.md

 ## Motivation

-the project is an assignment in online courses [Devman](https://dvmn.org/modules/)
+The project is an assignment in online courses [Devman](https://dvmn.org/modules/)

-## Using

 ## Installation

-set by launching telegram bot
+Set by launching telegram bot

 ## Running